wgu-opensource/osmt/CONTRIBUTING.md

 14. Celebrate your success after your pull request is merged!

 # Where can I go for help?
-If you need help, you can ask questions on our mailing list, IRC chat, or [list any other communication platforms that your project uses].
+If you need help, you can ask questions in our GitHub '[Discussions](https://github.com/wgu-opensource/osmt/discussions)' area.